 Librarians and Archivists are given the same protections as all other non-regular academic appointees.
-Librarians and Archivists are also protected under University Of Missouri Academic Grievance Procedures.
+Librarians and Archivists are also protected under University of Missouri Academic Grievance Procedures.

-For those subject to limitations of time in rank, conditions regarding dismissal are described in MULAC Promotion Committee Operating Papers under RANKS AND QUALIFICATIONS OF LIBRARIANS and RANKS AND QUALIFICATIONS OF ARCHIVISTS.
+For those subject to limitations of time in rank, conditions regarding dismissal are described in MULAC Promotion Committee Operating Papers under RANKS AND QUALIFICATIONS OF

+LIBRARIANS (see Page 12) and RANKS AND QUALIFICATIONS OF ARCHIVISTS (see Page 17).